arp242/ps/README.markdown

   systems.
 Feel free to fix that and we can add it back, but I'd rather remove support for now instead of shipping an untested platform that may or may not work.

+- Add `var ProcFS = "/proc"` for Linux, for cases where the procfs is mounted somewhere other than `/proc`.